Although they aren't granted by the College of Arms - as is considered by some heraldists to be required in New Zealand, I have assumed arms.

 The burning tower and star is a mark that I used long before my interest in heraldry, so I incorporated it unchanged.
 Although it's a somewhat... destructive symbol, I'd say it works well for me, and it has had a variety of meanings over time.

 Since I like the whole achievement to echo the shield, mine carries over some of its elements - the stars also reflect the infinite wonder of the night sky.
-The wings mirror German crests composed of wings or banners, and the woman bearing them references my interest in the humanities, among other things.
-Her claws serve as a visual balance to the design, and reflect my childhood affinity with birds.
+The frauenadler or heraldic harpy is intended to mirror German crests composed of wings or banners, and represent my interest in the humanities, among other things.

 A blazon is a written description of the arms that all depictions are based on; anything outside it is the purview of the artist.
 Mine goes like so:

 Argent, issuant from a flame proper, a one-windowed tower proper ported argent, and in chief a mullet vert.
 For mantling, vert doubled argent.
-For the crest, a demi-woman proper vested argent, her arms raised and issuant therefrom each a wing argent semy of mullets vert, on the forehead a mullet gules, and issuant from each underarm a claw gules.
-For a motto: Lucem porta in tenebris (In the darkness, carry the light).
+For the crest, a demi-harpy argent, the wings semy of mullets vert, and the human parts proper.
+For a motto: Lucem porta in tenebris / Kawea te marama i roto i te pouri (In the darkness, carry the light).